daveight/ankicode/README.md

 | `Mac OS ARM`      | Python, Java, JavaScript, Kotlin  | [AnkiCode-1.3.0-mac-apple-qt6.dmg](https://github.com/daveight/ankicode/releases/download/ankicode-1.3.0/ankicode-1.3.0-mac-apple-qt6.dmg) | 485 MB  |

+### Running the app in MacOS Sonoma

+The following error: "App is Damaged and Can't Be Opened.
+You Should Move it to the Trash" can be fixed as follows:

+In terminal execute the following command: sudo xattr -cr /Applications/AnkiCode.app

 ---

 ### Programming Challenge Decks